 Now, how does this relate to food and eating?

-The eating experience is a practice which, in one way or another, we all encounter every day.
+The eating experience is a practice that, in one way or another, we all encounter every day.
 Whether you look forward to eating in a balanced way or are struggling with it, it is something that every human has awareness of on a daily basis.

 Since eating is something we “do,” it holds the same possibility for “sustained moment-to-moment awareness” as any other activity.
 By focusing on what we can do to increase mindfulness or bring non-judgmental awareness to the eating experience we can begin to make thoughtful and nurturing choices around the selection, preparation, and ingestion of the food we eat.
 The practice of mindful eating can also enhance the eating experience in powerful ways.
 Preparing and eating food engages all five of our bodily senses.
-When we practice mindful eating, we practice a full-spectrum approach to eating that can (with time and practice) lead to a calming, satisfying and fulfilling experience.
+When we practice mindful eating, we practice a full-spectrum approach to eating that can (with time and practice) lead to a calming, satisfying, and fulfilling experience.

 Some Principles of Mindful Eating:

-Until we “meet” again, consider practicing awareness around meal times.
+Until we “meet” again, consider practicing awareness around mealtimes.
 Starting, perhaps, with the mantra “The art of being mindful is knowing when you are not” and bring a gentle and curious awareness to the wandering thoughts of the mind during different aspects of the eating experience.
 To help bring yourself back to the present moment, try the following:

 Remember, it’s a practice.
 This may or may not be right for you.
 Trust yourself that you know what you need.
 Each time you bring curiosity to life’s experiences you open the door to learning and positive transformation.